 Choosing a suitable valve for specific applications is essential in designing a process system.
-This article will dive into the properties and characteristics of gate valves, ball valves, and butterfly valves and the distinct differences between each type.
-Knowing how to set these valves apart and how they will interact with your setup will help you decide which type best suits your needs.
+This article will dive into the properties and characteristics of the gate, ball, and butterfly valves and the differences between each type.
+Knowing how to set these valves apart and how they will interact with your system will help you decide which one best suits your needs.

 Because valves are an integral part of piping systems that convey liquids and gases, they are one of the most common components found across most industrial sectors.
 They regulate liquid or gas flow by allowing it to start and stop, and they must function adequately to prevent leaks and unwanted discharges.
 They are also effective means to route flows or isolate parts of the piping process for maintenance or monitoring.

 As the name implies, gate valves act as gatekeepers.
 The term originated from the closing component of the valve sliding into the flowing fluid to induce shut-off, thereby functioning as a gate.
-Gate valves have a flat- or a wedge-shaped gate on a threaded stem, and the gate plates move in a straight line parallel to it.
+They have a flat- or wedge-shaped gate on a threaded stem, and the gate plates move in a straight line parallel to it.

 When closed, the gate moves into the flow path and seats into a cavity opposite the stem, creating a solid seal.
 It is entirely out of the flow path when opened, resulting in zero-flow obstruction or pressure drop.
-Gate valves work best in high-pressure systems as used in low-pressure systems where a tight seal is critical and might need special accommodations.
+Gate valves work best in high-pressure systems compared to low-pressure systems, where a tight seal is critical and might need special accommodations.
 A low-pressure operation might lead to seeping at the valve while closed.

-Its simple design and versatility in low-pressure drop applications make gate valves one of today's most commonly used valves.
-It is designed to be full-port valves - meaning the valve port is the same size as the inner diameter of a connecting pipe.
+Its simple design and versatility in low-pressure drop applications make the gate valve one of today's most commonly used valves.
+It is designed to be a full-port valve, meaning the valve port is the same size as the inner diameter of a connecting pipe.
 A full-bore gate valve allows fluid to pass through the pipeline without obstructing or producing a pressure drop.
 This also makes cleaning the line easier.